Sue Shelton White

 Sue Shelton White (May 25, 1887 – May 6, 1943), called Miss Sue, was a feminist leader originally from Henderson, Tennessee, who served as a national leader of the women's suffrage movement, member of the Silent Sentinels and editor of The Suffragist.

 In 1918, White became chair of the National Woman's Party.
-With passage of the 19th Amendment to the U.S. Constitution she returned home to help gain Tennessee ratification.
+With passage of the Nineteenth Amendment to the United States Constitution she returned home to help gain Tennessee ratification.
 In 1920 White returned to Washington, working as administrative secretary to U.S. Senator Kenneth McKeller, while attending Washington College of Law where she earned a law degree in 1923.
 She became lead counsel for the Social Security Administration.

 Background

 Sue Shelton White was born on May 25, 1887, in Henderson, Tennessee, the fourth of six children of James Shelton White and Mary Calista (Swain) White.
 White's father, a lawyer and Methodist minister, died when she was nine and her mother worked to support the family, teaching piano to both white and black children, giving voice lessons, and writing for the local newspaper.
 When White was 14, her mother died and she went to live with her aunt, Sue White Tarver.
 When she was sixteen she took a teacher training course at Georgia Robertson Christian College (now Freed–Hardeman University) and the following year (1904-1905) attended West Tennessee Business College.
 She started her career as a stenographer and clerk for the Southern Engine and Boiler Works in Jackson, Tennessee, but was discouraged by her employers from learning the business.
 When her sister, Lucy White, resigned in 1907 as a court reporter for the Tennessee Supreme Court in Jackson, White took the job, which she held until 1918.
 She also opened her own stenography business.